songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 If you have the seccompDefault configuration [enabled](https://kubernetes.io/docs/tutorials/security/seccomp/#enable-the-use-of-runtimedefault-as-the-default-seccomp-profile-for-all-workloads), then Pods use the RuntimeDefault seccomp profile whenever no other seccomp profile is specified.
 Otherwise, the default is Unconfined.

-You could also create you own seccomp profile store it on the nodes and and add it to security context of a pod like this:
+You could also create your own seccomp profile store it on the nodes and add it to security context of a pod like this:

 ```
         securityContext: